 - Infrastructure: Warehouses, loading docks, offices.

-- State of Disrepair: Partially renovated, but some areas remain in ruins.
+- State of disrepair: Partially renovated, but some areas remain in ruins.

 - Access: Relatively easy, with some parts being accessible during events.